 - Entering full time studies in the first year of a bachelor degree program or diploma program or certificate program OR the first year of apprenticeship technical training (class room studies) of an eligible apprenticeship program.

-Applicants must be submitted by mail ONLY, directly to Universities Canada.
+for the guidelines and application instructions.
+Applicants must be submitted an Online or Paper Application, directly to Universities Canada.